• Skip to main content

 Best Pop-Up Travel Trailer: Clipper Camping Trailer 107LS by Coachmen

-You might even decide to include the optional Off-Road package, which offers 15″ off-road tires and a spare, plus length stabilizing extended jacks and more for you to explore even further each trip!
-Each Clipper is built on an E-coated tubular steel frame, with cable supported structured platform bed system, the J-track metal door hook system, and Velcro attached valances.
+Each Clipper is built on an E-coated tubular steel frame, with cable supported structured platform bed system, the J-track metal door hook system, and Velcro attached valances, so I can trust this rig is built to last.
 Plus removable curtains and cushions provide a comfortable and flexible RV experience.

-Best on a Budget: Micro Minnie 1708FB by Winnebago
+Best On A Budget: Micro Minnie 1708FB by Winnebago

-If you’re hoping to be outside more than in, this little trailer comes standard with patio speakers, a motorized awning, and slick LED lighting at the touch of a button.
-You will also enjoy endless exterior storage to make packing up a breeze.
+As I’ve said before, I love spending as much time outside in nature as possible, so therefore, the patio speakers, motorized awning, and LED lighting are big draws for me!
+There’s even seemingly endless exterior storage to make packing up a breeze and provides space to keep extra blankets for when evening temperatures drop.
 The Micro Minnie’s dry weight is just over 3,000 pounds, making it lightweight but probably still necessary to own a larger towing vehicle.

 Best Fiberglass Trailer: Escape 19 by Escape Trailers

-Given that I currently full-time in a 19-foot vintage rig, I love to keep an eye on comparable models I might want to upgrade to in the future.
+Given that I’m currently full-time in a 19-foot vintage rig, I love to keep an eye on comparable models I might want to upgrade to in the future.
 The Escape 19-foot model has every amenity you (and I) might be looking for in a lightweight and waterproof fiberglass shell, just under 4000 pounds dry!

 Best Off-Road Trailer: The Classic Teardrop Trailer by Timberleaf

-There’s no bathroom with this teardrop, but there is an amazing kitchen off the back.
-Fully customizable, the galley is a stunner and you’ll sacrifice nothing in terms of comfort (except of course a dishwasher!).
-The interior itself is clean and fits a queen bed.
-It includes tons of storage so that you don’t have to worry about bringing too much.
+As an avid cook, I’m really impressed with the kitchen on this rig.
+It’s fully customizable, the galley is a stunner, and I sacrifice nothing in terms of comfort (except of course a dishwasher!).
+The interior itself is clean and fits a queen bed so I know a good night’s sleep is pretty much guaranteed!
+It includes tons of storage too so I don’t have to worry about bringing too much.

-The best part of the Classic Teardrop has got to be its large skylight over the bed.
+The best part of the Classic Teardrop for me has got to be its large skylight over the bed.
 Bringing the outdoors in, this skylight is the biggest offered in the teardrop industry, and I couldn’t even imagine how beautiful the night sky looks through it.
 It may be small, but this trailer makes a huge impact!

 Most Unique: The Cricket by Taxa Outdoors